arne48/xiaomi_bridge/README.md

 ## Known issues
 1. The robot can't be controlled while a bumper is pressed.
 2. Yes, the startup is that hacky.
 I am gratefully looking for another way to startup the motors and sensors.
-The best way would be, if that is even possible while the RobotController keeps running.
+The best way would be, if that is even possible while the RoboController keeps running.
-3. Preventing the RobotController from running drastically limits the normal functions of the robot.
+3. Preventing the RoboController from running drastically limits the normal functions of the robot.
 Such as the buttons, the power indicator via LED color and the Mi Home app.